ZoeBijl/Tantares/README.md

 <abbr title="Kerbal Space Program">KSP</abbr> version 1.2 included new part categories.
 This patch places all Tantares and TantaresLV parts in the correct KSP 1.2 category.

+## Old Tantares

+For people that play with both the old (pre-GitHub) and new version of Tantares I've created a ModuleManager patch that adds some text to the old parts.
+The text reads "Part of old Tantares".
+This is to help you select the newer part in case of duplicate parts, or if you want to transition to only using the newer parts.

 ## TAC LS

 <abbr title="Thunder Aerospace Corporation Life Support">TAC LS</abbr> adds a life support system to KSP.